vizflow/vizflow/examples/ph_game/README.md

 The purpose of this game is to teach the player to visualize that adding hydronium ions reduces the pH while removing hydronium ions raises the pH.

 Atomic radii, bond-lengths, and bond-angles are drawn to scale.
-No collision detection or force-fields are used and the position and orientation dynamics are sampled from uniform random distributions.
+No collision detection or force-fields are used and the position and orientation dynamics are sampled from uniform random (white noise) distributions.
+I.e., the atomic trajectories shown also represent discretized Wiener processes).

 Here is the link to the [live preview](http://htmlpreview.github.io/?https://github.com/dannyko/vizflow/blob/master/examples/ph_game/index.html) page.